donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 The server package creates language server which offers code completion functionality for VS Code extensions in `.vscode/extensions.json` files.

 We'll use [`vscode-languageserver`](https://github.com/Microsoft/vscode-languageserver-node) which is a framework to create a language server.
 AFAIK it is not _tied_ to VS Code, it was only created by the VS Code team.
 The description also just says that it is a [_"Language server implementation for node"_](https://github.com/Microsoft/vscode-languageserver-node/blob/3c48412e5f019ddc61a43cc2e0ed3bbcfd08696c/server/package.json#L3).
 Additionally we'll use [`jsonc-parser`](https://github.com/Microsoft/node-jsonc-parser) to parse our `.vscode/extensions.json` file.
+(By the way, JSONC is JSON with comments.)
 We need this to check if the user requests a code completion for an item in `recommendations[]`/`unwantedRecommendations[]` or if the user requests a code completion for someting completely different.

 Structure and config wise (e.g. the `src/tsconfig.json`, `package.json`, the unit tests) is similar to the [core package](#creating-donaldpipowitchvscode-extension-core-and-add-search).